-For over 25 years, Lenoir Sax has been breaking the rules and making its presence known in the field of chamber music.
+For over thirty years, Lenoir Sax has been breaking the rules and making its presence known in the field of chamber music.
 They stand between the worlds of the old and the new presenting well-known melodies in a new format for audiences throughout the area.

-With performances throughout the Southeastern United States and in Europe, Lenoir Sax offers the sound of the American saxophone quartet as first defined by the Hollywood Saxophone Quartet.
+With performances throughout the Southeastern United States and Europe, Lenoir Sax offers the modern sound of the American saxophone quartet as first defined by the Hollywood Saxophone Quartet.
 Concerts include music from sources as varied as medieval chant to modern pop with a little bit of everything in between.

 The group specializes in chamber jazz.
 Wikipedia defines chamber jazz: